๐Ÿ“Š ALIGNS SUPPLY TO DEMAND PLAN

 Monthly S&OP Reconciliation Plan

-Full month-by-month reconciliation of demand forecast, production capacity, and inventory position with recommended S&OP actions.
+Full month by month reconciliation of demand forecast, production capacity, and inventory position with recommended S&OP; actions.

 Month Product Family Demand Forecast (units) Sales Input (units) Prod.
-Capacity (units) Opening Stock Closing Stock Demand-Supply Gap Recommended Action Confidence
+Capacity (units) Opening Stock Closing Stock Demand Supply Gap Recommended Action Confidence

 // executive summary

-One-Page S&OP Executive Summary
+One Page S&OP Executive Summary

 // methodology